mozilla/glean/docs/user/adding-new-metrics.md

 The `lifetime` parameter of a metric defines when its value will be cleared.
 There are three lifetime options available:

-- `ping` (default): The metric is cleared each time it is sent in the ping.
+- `ping` (default): The metric is cleared each time it is submitted in the ping.
   This is the most common case, and should be used for metrics that are highly dynamic, such as things computed in response to the user's interaction with the application.

 - `application`: The metric is related to an application run, and is cleared every time the application restarts.